Overview

 The Hamilton County Board of County Commissioners (BoCC) is responsible for approving MSD's budgets and setting rates.
 As part of the process, MSD typically proposes budgets to the BoCC in August followed by meetings over the next several months to finetune the proposals.
 The BoCC hosts a public hearing(s) in November or December prior to final approval of the budgets.

-Proposed 2026 Operating Budget
+2026 Approved Operating Budget

 - $74.6 million for personnel